 Shaffer designed and teaches JOUR 360/Culture and Politics of the Internet.
 In this course, students consider the economic, legal and networking aspects of prominent telecommunications policy issues.
 They engage in critical debate about how to regulate technologies integral to their daily lives.

 Shaffer’s research has published in the International Journal of Human-Computer Interaction; the Journal of Information Policy; Media, Culture & Society; First Monday; and the Association for Computing Machinery’s Transactions on Internet Technology, among other journals.
 The National Science Foundation; the John Randolph and Dora Haynes Foundation; the Media, Inequality & Change Center; and METRANS Transportation Center have funded her research.

-Prior to attending graduate school, Gwen worked as a reporter for more than a dozen years.
-As a senior writer for the Philadelphia City Paperfrom 1998 to 2001, she filed investigative news features, as well as wrote a weekly column on City Council and local politics.
-Later, she worked as a staff writer for Philadelphia Weekly, where her cover stories tackled complex policy trends such as the city’s widening wealth disparity and zoning code reform.
-Gwen’s freelance articles have been published in The New Republic, Columbia Journalism Review, The Nation, E/The Environmental Magazine, Philadelphia magazine, the Philadelphia Inquirer, the Philadelphia Business Journal, and Arrive magazine, among other publications.
-Previously, Gwen also held several editorial positions at National Public Radio in Washington, D.C.
+Prior to attending graduate school, Shaffer worked as a reporter for more than a dozen years.
+She covered local politics for the Philadelphia City Paper and Philadelphia Weekly, and was an editorial assistant at National Public Radio in Washington, D.C.
+Her freelance articles have been published in The New Republic, Columbia Journalism Review, The Nation, E/The Environmental Magazine, Philadelphia magazine, and the Philadelphia Inquirer, among other publications.

 Office Location: LA4-206C